 Special fields for the documentation (like Note boxes, ...) can be found here.

-To configure a development environment, use best use the
+To configure a development environment, you can either use the provided DevContainer, or use the

 setup.sh script and answer "y" when asked "Do you want to install dependencies for dev [y/N]? ".

-Alternatively (if your system is not supported by the setup.sh script), follow the manual installation process and run
+Alternatively (e.g. if your system is not supported by the setup.sh script), follow the manual installation process and run